 Control Activities: Control activities are the policies and procedures that help assure that management guidelines are followed.
 This involves assuring that necessary actions are taken to control the risks related to the achievement of the objectives of the institution.
-Control activites are performed throughout the Institution, at all levels and in every function.
-They include a broad range of activities as approvals, authorizations, verifications, settlements, profitability and operating performance reviews, safeguarding of assets and segregation of duties.
+Control activities are performed throughout the Institution, at all levels and in every function.
+They include a broad range of activities, such as approvals, authorizations, verifications, settlements, profitability and operating performance reviews, safeguarding of assets and segregation of duties.

-Information and Communication: Relevant information shall be timely and properly identified, captured and communicated allowing each employee to meet his or her responsibilities.
-Information systems produce reports, containing operational, financial and accounting information as well as data related to the compliance with rules, that make it possible to properly conduct and control business.
+Information and Communication: Relevant information shall be timely and properly identified, captured and communicated allowing each employee to meet their responsibilities.
+Information systems produce reports, containing operational, financial and accounting information as well as data related to the compliance with rules that make it possible to properly conduct and control business.
 It also includes both internally-generated information and information on external issues and relevant activities and conditions necessary to make decisions and provide information to third parties.
 In a broader sense, effective and efficient communication must flow throughout the Institution.
 All personnel should receive from Management a clear message that control responsibilities should be taken seriously.
-Employees should understand their role in the internal control system and how their individual activities are related to everybody else's work in the Institution.
+Employees should understand their role in the internal control system and how their individual activities are related to the work of the rest of the personnel.

 Monitoring (Supervision): The internal control system shall be monitored.
-Monitoring is a process that assesses the quality of the system's perfomance (proper operation) over time.
-This is accomplished through ongoing monitoring activities, independent periodic assessments or a combination of both.
+Monitoring is a process that assesses the quality of the system's performance (proper operation) over time.
+This is accomplished through ongoing monitoring activities, independent periodic assessments, or a combination of both.
 The ongoing monitoring is performed in the course of operations.
 It includes both regular managerial and supervisory activities as well as other activities conducted by the employees in exercising their duties.

-6. ECONOMIC INCENTIVES POLICY FOR EMPLOYEES
+6. ECONOMIC INCENTIVES TO EMPLOYEES POLICY

-As a means of encouraging the achievement of business objectives, since 2005, BNA develops and implements an Encouragement and Motivation Program for the employees of the domestic Branch Network and Head Office, in line with the objectives established in the annual Business Plan.
+As a means of encouraging the achievement of business objectives, BNA implements an Encouragement and Motivation Program for the Branch Network, Regional Management and Head Office, linked to the annual Business Plan, for all personnel of the Institution - except for those outsourced employees of the Security area, the Counsels to the President and/or the Board of Directors and Argentine personnel based overseas; in line with the quantified objectives established in the annual Business Plan.
 This program is adapted and perfected on an ongoing basis, in accordance with experience acquired, in order to achieve the best results for the Institution.
 Such program applies the same criteria in measuring the different business units, making no distinctions as regards areas or employees.